nhardt/footnote/README.md

 A contact in your contact list has three identifiers:

-1. **Master Key** - Ed25519 public key, the primary identifier
+- Master Key - Ed25519 public key, the primary identifier for a user
-2. **Nickname** - The name provided in their contact record.
+- Username: The name they chose for themselves.
+It is part of the crypto signature
-3. **Petname** - The name you use for them locally. "mom", "dad", etc.
+- Nickname - The name you will attach to a document to share with them.

-When you trust someone, you assign them a petname.
+When you import a contact, you assign them a nickname.
 That becomes their directory name in `footnotes/`.
-Multiple people can refer to the same person by different petnames, but all map to the same master key.
+If you import Mom's contact record and use "mom" for her nickname, the directory her shared files will be in is footnotes/mom/.

 ## Filesystem Layout